 Supplements are meant to be added to our baseline diet.
 The concept that we have been sold for decades is that the food that we eat has been stripped of vital nutrients due to poor soil quality and over-farming, therefore we need to fortify our diet with the missing nutrients in the form of vitamins and minerals.
-This, in principle, sounds solid and reasonable; however, the challenge is not so much with the poor quality of our diet and foods, but with the supplements that we are taking.
+This, in principle, sounds solid and reasonable; the challenge, however, is not so much with the poor quality of our diet and foods, but with the supplements that we are taking.

 Supplement companies, and there are thousands of them, thrive on the principle of insecurity of the consumer.
 The consumer thinks that they are lacking important nutrients in their diet which then puts their health at risk.
 What better way of taking control of this shortage than by adding supplements.
 The fact is that at no other time in the history of humanity have people lived in so much abundance, dietary and otherwise.
 This, of course, is not the case the world over, but most people in the industrialized world are suffering from dietary excesses.
 Taking a few supplements here and there does not address the core issues.